The Inorganic Chemistry of Cisplatin

 According to the spectrochemical series, both chloride and ammonia are weak field ligands.
 This means that we can expect the splitting energy will be small, so the orbitals will be half-filled with unpaired electrons first, with the exception of the two highest energy orbitals in the square planar geometry, which are always separated by a large enough energy to make pairing up more favourable.

-Our filled orbital diagram for the $ Pt^{2+} $ ion therefore looks like this:
+Our filled orbital diagram for the

 Predicting Molecular Geometry